Rosyth: Military installations

-A number of Ministry of Defence establishments are located both in and around the Naval dockyard at Rosyth.
+A number of Ministry of Defence establishments and military bases are located both in and around the Naval dockyard at Rosyth.

 In November 2016 the UK Government announced that MoD Caledonia would close in 2022.

-Ferry to Zeebrugge
+On 1 April 2023 it was renamed HMS Caledonia and its future is assured.

+There are Sea, Army and Air Cadets located in Rosyth.
+The Sea and Air cadets are located in the Naval Dockyard inside both HMS Scotia and HMS Caledonia, whereas the Army cadets is located next to Park Road Primary School on Middlebank Street.

+International links

 Starting in 2002, an overnight ferry service linked Rosyth with Zeebrugge in Belgium.
 This service was discontinued by Superfast Ferries in September 2008, but recommenced in May 2009 under new operator Norfolkline.
 They ran three sailings a week in each direction.

 Norfolkline was taken over by DFDS Seaways, who subsequently reduced the service to freight-only, three sailings a week in each direction.
 The service was terminated in 2018 following a fire aboard one of the ships.

-In June 2022, it was reported that talks were underway to restore the ferry route, with DFDS operating a freight service from early 2023, with passenger service by summer 2023.
+In June 2022, it was reported that talks were underway to restore the ferry route, with DFDS operating a freight service from early 2023, with passenger service expected by summer 2023, however as of 2024 this is yet to start.